White Diamond: A Personal Portrait of Kylie Minogue: Video release

 The documentary movie was released on DVD with a 15 rating on 10 December 2007.

 It was filmed in HD and released to cinemas in HD.
 No Blu-ray release has been planned.

 In the United Kingdom, it was released in a two-disc package.
-The second disc contains a concert (Showgirl: The Homecoming Tour) that was filmed in Kylie's hometown of Melbourne, Australia, on 11 December 2006.
-The concert is two hours and twenty minutes long.
+The second disc contains a concert (Showgirl: Homecoming Tour) that was filmed in Kylie's hometown of Melbourne, Australia, on 11 December 2006.

 The DVD also features bonus footage of Kylie and Dannii Minogue performing "Kids" in Melbourne's Rod Laver Arena on 16 December 2006, and five extra songs filmed in London's Earls Court on 6 May 2005.
+The respective DVD menus also reveal excerpts from the tour backdrops and photoshoots, where viewers can navigate songs or extra features.
+Both DVDs are available in three audio formats: Dolby Digital Stereo; Dolby Digital 5.1 and DTS 5.1.
+However, the bonus footages are only available in Dolby Digital Stereo format.

-White Diamond was shown on United Kingdom television on 25 November 2006 prior to its release on DVD.
+White Diamond was shown on United Kingdom television on 25 November 2007 prior to its release on DVD.
 The DVD reached number three on the Mexican Top 10 Music DVD Chart when it was released in Mexico in February 2008.

 It was released on DVD in New Zealand on 16 March 2009 by Shock Records.
 It was rated "General" by the OFLC of New Zealand.